-Here are a few tactics from the book that will help you find your highlight and explain why it’s important:
+Here are a few other tactics from the book that will help you find your highlight and explain why it’s important:

-Groundhog it: It’s a new day and you’re not quite sure what to do?
+- Groundhog it: It’s a new day and you’re not quite sure what to do?
 Repeat yesterday.
 If you’re a writer this will be pretty obvious – simply write.
 For other industries, it can be a bit more difficult (launching rockets) to do the same as yesterday but you surely can find something related to what was important the day before.

-Bulldoze your calendar and say no: Rarely things go as we planned.
+- Bulldoze your calendar and say no: Rarely things go as we planned.
 Something happens and then something else happens.
 Eventually, you end up responding to emails and watching Netflix.
 When your calendar looks like a shopping mall in the middle of a Black Friday sale – crowded and chaotic – see what you can ditch.
 As the authors write, “Imagine a tiny bulldozer driving through your calendar, pushing events around.”
 Re-arrange things to find the time.
 If this doesn’t work out – just say no to the unimportant tasks.